CreateWithAce/soberdocs.github.io/md/testedDistroVersions.md

 | 22.04 LTS      | 10/18/24  | [kirbix (k1yrix)](https://github.com/k1yrix)  | VMware Workstation 17.6.1      | Yes       | Yes   |       |

 ### Fedora Linux
 > Like Ubuntu, Fedora has other versions based on the base desktop environment installed out of the box.
-Likewise, they are to be treated as one reguardless.
+Likewise, they are to be treated as one regardless.

 | Tested version | Test date | Test authored by                              | Test method                    | Installs? | Runs? | Notes |
 | -------------- | --------- | --------------------------------------------- | ------------------------------ | --------- | ----- | ----- |